awsdocs/aws-ios-developer-guide/doc_source/s3-server-side-encryption.rst

                 #import <AWSS3/AWSS3.h>

 ``SSECustomerAlgorithm`` is a property of ``AWSS3ReplicateObjectOutput``.
-If server-side encryption with a customer-provided encryption key was requested, the response will include this header confirming the encryption algorithm used.
+If server-side encryption with a customer-provided encryption key was requested, the response will include this header, which confirms the encryption algorithm that was used.
 Currently, the only valid option is AES256.
 You can access ``SSECustomerAlgorithm`` as follows.

     .. container:: option